antronerds/r2-tutorials/original/R2Tutorials.md

     (Figure 21) and click next.
 Here select the dataset of interest , only datasets which have a corresponding personalized track are represented in the pulldown menu.
-Click the ‘Copy/delete/rename/export Tracks’ button.
-Here select the personal track , ‘export’ operation and r2\_track at ‘export as’ .
-Click execute’ and download link with the track name can be loaded by clicking the right mouse button.
+Click the ï¿½Copy/delete/rename/export Tracksï¿½ button.
+Here select the personal track , ï¿½exportï¿½ operation and r2\_track at ï¿½export asï¿½ .
+Click executeï¿½ and download link with the track name can be loaded by clicking the right mouse button.